Chen Muhua: People's Republic of China

 After the founding of the People's Republic of China in 1949, Chen worked in economic areas, serving as head of the Railway and Long-term Planning offices of the State Planning Commission's Transport Bureau in the 1950s.
 In the 1960s, she worked in the Foreign Economic Relations General Liaison Office, where she was in charge of China's foreign aid to African countries.

 During the Cultural Revolution, Chen was labeled a "capitalist roader", partly because she had suggested that cadres dealing with foreign countries should learn foreign languages.
 There was also rumour that Chen Cheng, the Kuomintang Vice-President of the Republic of China on Taiwan, was her uncle.
 Chen Muhua's brother was persecuted to death in Heilongjiang Province.

 Chen was politically rehabilitated and appointed Deputy Minister of Foreign Economic Relations and Trade in 1970, reporting directly to Premier Zhou Enlai.

 In 1978, Chen became a vice premier (and a vice premier-level state councilor after 1982), the highest non-honorary government position achieved by a woman at the time.
+As Vice Premier, Chen was an important figure in dealing with economic issues, international trade, and foreign aid.

 When China initiated its family planning policy in the early 1980s, she was put in charge of the National Family Planning Commission.
 She also served as Minister of Foreign Economic Relations and Trade, and implemented policies that encouraged export, which grew to over US$30 billion.
 In 1985, she was appointed Governor of the People's Bank of China (PBOC), China's central bank.
 Under her leadership, China became a member of the Asian Development Bank (ADB) in 1986.
 She served as a board member of the ADB, as well as the African Development Bank.
 After leaving her PBOC post in 1988, she was appointed chairwoman of the All-China Women's Federation.

 Chen Muhua was an alternate member of the Politburo of the Chinese Communist Party, one of the few women to have entered China's top decision-making body.
 Although Jiang Qing, Ye Qun, and Deng Yingchao also became Politburo members, they were all wives of China's top leaders and did not hold executive positions.
 She successfully argued for quotas to increased women representation in Chinese political bodies.